code61/short_format_notes/_sessions/c1prep/5_reading.md

     3. Do the project from "3 HTML Structure: Tables, Divs, and Spans".
 {% endexercise %}

-Look forward to seeing you on Tuesday!
+Look forward to seeing you at the first session!